What is a CAS?

 4. Requesting a copy of your Tuberculosis certificate; if required.

 Please be aware that these checks may cause a delay at busy times, so we appreciate your patience.
-In order to minimise the delays we would ask you to provide the requested information to the Visa Support Team as soon as possible.
-Once you have done this and the Visa Support Team have checked that you will meet the Tier 4 requirements; we can issue a CAS within 3-5 working days.
+In order to minimise the delays we would ask you to provide the requested information to the International Student Support & UKVI Compliance team as soon as possible.
+Once you have done this and the International Student Support & UKVI Compliance team have checked that you will meet the Tier 4 requirements; we can issue a CAS within 3-5 working days.

 Your Confirmation of Acceptance for Studies (CAS) will state the academic qualification that the University of Bradford used to make you an offer for study.
 You must send all original certificates for the qualifications listed on your CAS statement with your visa application.
 You must also bring the original certificates with you for enrolment at the University of Bradford.